Identity and access management

 Identity and Access Management defines the identity providers and accounts used for administrators of and subscribers to Citrix Cloud and its offerings.

 By default, Citrix Cloud uses the Citrix Identity provider to manage the identity information for all users in your Citrix Cloud account.
-You can change this to use Azure Active Directory instead.
+You can change this to use Azure Active Directory, on-premises Active Directory, or Active Directory with a token.

-For more information, see Connect Azure Active Directory to Citrix Cloud.
+For instructions for using Azure Active Directory, see Connect Azure Active Directory to Citrix Cloud.

 Administrators use their identity to access Citrix Cloud, perform management activities, and install the Citrix Cloud Connector.